DeadNews/firebirdsql-run/README.md

 - `exception`: The exception message if the transaction failed.
 - `query`: The SQL query executed in the transaction.
 - `params`: The parameters used in the SQL query.
+- `time`: The number of seconds it took to execute the transaction.
 - `data`: The data returned by the transaction, represented as a list of dictionaries.

 Queried table: